 Having quart jars lined up with home canned tomatoes, peaches, applesauce, green beans and more create a rainbow in the pantry.
 There’s just something satisfying about having food you grew yourself stocked in your pantry all winter long.
 Canning season success goes “pop, ping, ping, pop” as the lids seal completely to the jars.

-By now, you are wondering what the problem is, I am sure.
-The big problems when canning are time and space.
+By now, you may have figured it out, the two big problems with canning are time and space.

 What’s induction cooking, you may ask?
 Induction cooking heats up the surface, and food using electromagnetic current instead of direct flame.
 It allows you to add extra cook space in your kitchen, without having to add an entire stove.
 This can also help you decide whether a traditional induction cook-top surface that is so popular is for you before you invest.